elenailaria/API-Github-User-Info/README.md

 # API-Github-User-Info
 ## Github Username API
-### Webpage to find repositories from a given github username
+### The webpage should enable the user to enter a github username into a input and send this to the Github API, to retrieve a list of profil name, the number of user's repositories and followers.